 The #1 question Ashley's brides ask most often is, "Do you think this will stay?"
 While of course we wish we could keep our bridal hair perfect forever, try to be reasonable in your expectations.
 "Of course hair will naturally lose volume and some shape throughout the long day ahead of you," Ashley points out.
 To try to combat this, she suggests brides-to-be select a style according to weather and texture.
 For added volume, length, and shape, Ashley also proposes considering hair extensions.

-The morning of the big day, some brides might show up with freshly washed, three day old, or (gasp!) dripping wet hair!
-Ashley tells all her clients to get a blow out the day before the wedding (you don't have to tell us twice!) so that not only do you have perfect hair for your rehearsal dinner or pre-wedding festivities, but also so that it's at its best texture for styling the morning of your wedding.
+On the morning of the big day, some brides might show up with freshly washed, three days old, or (gasp!) dripping wet hair!
+Ashley tells all her clients to get a blow out the day before the wedding (you don't have to tell us twice!) so that not only do you have the perfect hair for your rehearsal dinner or pre-wedding festivities but also so that it's at its best texture for styling the morning of your wedding.
 Just remember to avoid too much product.